PavanRangani/docs/docs/prd/legal-entities/foundation.md

 [Mock up](https://drive.google.com/file/d/13amEAJVElZlYnZgqo__AErMCgMfL4c5A/view?usp=sharing)

 - Shows `+` button in `Employees` section.
 On click of `+` button, it opens add contact dialog where `Company` field prefilled with given foundation.

+## Download PDF

+### UX Rule

+- Allows to download single Foundation.
+- Show PDF icon on the header of Foundation.
+On click, the pdf file will be downloaded.
+- If foundation is terminated then shows termination date at last in general information section.
+- PDF icon won't be applicable when the tab has no records available.

+#### PDF File

+- Downloaded file name: `foundation-summary-of-{legal entity name}.pdf`
+- Sorting order of `Current Governance`: Records are sorted primary on Role and secondary on start dates

+**Note**: There is no need to show `SSN Number` & `Past Governance` & `Other Notes` section in PDF (Based on Keith suggestion).

+Sample PDF file for Foundation//TODO